terminusdb/terminusdb-events/docs/README.md

 name following the format `YYYY-MM-DD-slug-of-the-event.md`.
 Were `YYYY-MM-DD` is the date of the event (this will be the date shown on site), and the slug of the event is the title in a format URL friendly (only lowercase ascii letters and numbers, separating words with hyphens).
-For example `2017-12-31-django-bugfixing.md` could be the name of a sprint "Django bugfixing" happening on December 31st of 2017.
+For example `2020-02-11-london-1st-graph.md` could be the name of a event happening on February 11th of 2020.

 The content of the file has a header section with some fields (started and finished with
 ---), and the main description of the event afterwards.
 This is the format: